KenKoba2119/dist-robust/README.md

 ## Requirements

-To run the attached source code, you have to get `Mosek Licence` and `Gurobi WSL License`.
+To run the attached source code, you have to get `Mosek Licence` and `Gurobi WSL License` in advance.
 Put these license files in the home directory of this repository.